OpenKnowledgeMaps/open-discovery/roadmap.md

 **Open Knowledge Maps is an open infrastructure** based on the principles of open science: source code, content and data are shared under an open license.
 We are a building block of the open discovery infrastructure, with which we extensively collaborate.
 As a community-driven initiative, we develop our services in a participatory process together with our stakeholders (see section 2.6 on governance).
 Our aim is to create an inclusive, sustainable and equitable infrastructure that can be used by anyone, independent of geographic area, age, or stakeholder group.
 Therefore, we are also conducting workshops to introduce potential users to the tool and help improve their discovery skills along the way.
 In our community program, the Enthusiasts program, we support power users and ambassadors to conduct workshops themselves and to give feedback from their community’s perspective.

 ![](images/4-community-driven.png)
+Figure 5: Open Knowledge Maps is an open infrastructure that is community-owned and community-driven

 [Back to top](#Table-of-Content)